stefanjudis/tiny-teachers/CONTRIBUTING.md

 ## What does count as a tiny teacher?

-> A collection of free single-purpose online learning tools.
+> A collection of online learning tools and courses.

 - A tiny teacher is any website or web application that educates developers in a playful way.
 - A tiny teacher does not have to be available on GitHub and has not to be open source.